Penquis CAC

 Picture

-Penquis Children's Advocacy Center is funded in part by Maine's Department of Health and Human Services, the United Way of Eastern Maine and your generous public and private donations.
+Penquis Children's Advocacy Center is funded in part by Maine's Department of Health and Human Services, the Heart of Maine United Way, and your generous public and private donations.

 • About Us